Skip to content

 If you add a new event to the bucket, then make sure that the new event has the valid resource-based policy.

-For more information on Amazon SNS topic or Amazon SQS queue permissions, see Granting permissions to publish messages to an SNS topic or an SQS queue.
+For more information about Amazon SNS topic or Amazon SQS queue permissions, see Granting permissions to publish messages to an SNS topic or an SQS queue.

 To update the Lambda function with valid policies, see Tutorial: Using an Amazon S3 trigger to invoke a Lambda function.

-Note: If you use the S3 console to turn on Event Notifications, then S3 tries to update the policy before the policy is added to the event.
+If you use the S3 console to turn on Event Notifications, then S3 tries to update the policy before you add the policy to the event.
 If the event destination resource-based policy is valid and you get the same error, then check all existing event destinations for valid resource-based policies.
-If you modify any resource-based policies for the event destinations after you update the event notification configuration on the bucket, then you get this error.
-To prevent the error, make sure that all permissions are valid and delete events with destinations that aren't valid.
+If you modify a resource-based policy for the event destinations after you update the event notification configuration on the bucket, then validation fails.
+To prevent the issue, make sure that all permissions are valid and delete events with destinations that aren't valid.

 Make sure that the AWS KMS key policy is correct for AWS KMS encrypted topics and queues

-If you activate AWS KMS encryption for an SQS or SNS destination, then update the customer managed key policy to allow S3 to use the key.
-For more information, see AWS KMS key policy.
+If you activated AWS KMS encryption for an SQS or SNS destination, then update the customer managed key policy to allow S3 to use the key.

 AWS managed keys, such as aws/sns and aws/sqs aren't supported.
 If you use an AWS managed key on your event destination, then you must update the destination to use a customer managed key.
 Then, update the key policy.